Anthropic decision theory: Deciding Sleeping Beauty

-In order to specify the decision problem fully, we decree that Sleeping Beauty has an entirely selfless utility function.
-It need not be a \emph{nice} utility function -- she may be entirely devoted to hugging sick orphans, or her life's goal may be drowning cute kittens -- but she is entirely selflessly committed to it, above any thoughts of herself.
-To simplify matters, we will further assume her utility is linear in cash (though cash for her is simply a tool to accomplish her selfless goals).

-Before Sleeping Beauty is put to sleep the first time, she will follow the following reasoning: \begin{quote} ``In the tails world, future copies of myself will be offered the same deal twice.
-Any profit they make will be dedicated to hugging orphans/drowning kittens, so from my perspective, profits (and losses) will be doubled in the tails world.
-If my future copies will buy the coupon for $\pounds x$, there would be an expected $\pounds 0.5(2 \times (-x + 1) + 1 \times (-x + 0)) = \pounds (1-3/2x)$ going towards my goal.
-Hence I would want my copies to buy whenever $x<2/3$.'' \end{quote} Then by the temporal consistency axiom, this is indeed what her future copies will do.
-Note that Sleeping Beauty is here showing a behaviour similar to the SIA probabilities -- she is betting on $2:1$ odds that she is in the world with two copies.
+A non-indexical Sleeping Beauty, before she is put to sleep the first time, will reason:

+\begin{displayquote} ``In the tails world, future copies of me will be offered the same deal twice.
+Since they cannot distinguish between themselves, they will accept (or reject) the same deal twice.
+Any profit they make will be dedicated to our common cause, so from my perspective, profits (and losses) will be doubled in the tails world.
+If my future copies' decision algorithm told them to buy the coupon for $\pounds x$, there would be an expected $\pounds 1/2(2(-x + 1) + 1(-x + 0)) = \pounds (1-3/2x)$ going towards our goal.
+Hence I would want them to buy for $x<\pounds 2/3$, or refrained from buying for $x>\pounds 2/3$.'' \end{displayquote}

+Then by AC, she would change her decision procedure to ensure her future copies will follow this prescribed behaviour, buying below $\pounds 2/3$ and refraining above.